Do Antidepressants Make You Emotionless?

 I no longer wanted to kill myself, but I also couldn’t feel the joys of life that make it worth living.

 After a few months of living in ambiguity, I realised what was happening and I didn’t like it.
 I wasn’t sure what to do.
 It felt like I faced the choice between living a muted existence or not living at all.
 There had to be another way.
-So upon a friend’s advice, I started seeing a psychologist for regular therapy sessions (great idea) and stopped antidepressants cold turkey (horrible idea).
+So upon a friend’s advice, I started seeing a psychologist for regular therapy sessions (great idea) and stopped antidepressants cold-turkey (horrible idea).

 Please don’t get me wrong, I am by no means saying that antidepressants should not be used.
 They should.
 If an expert is suggesting that they could be a solution for you, please listen because they do work.
 I will go back on them if necessary.
 But as a long term fix I am not a fan.
 They should never be the only intervention strategy.
 They should be used in conjunction with other bio-psycho-social treatments that together will all transform a person’s life.
+This is where alternative treatments for depression come into play.

 Sport and Exercise - exercise releases positive hormones, gets the blood pumping and makes you feel good.
-In addition, the social aspect of a sport cannot be understated – the friends and comradery gained can last a lifetime.
+In addition, the social aspect of a sport cannot be understated, the friends and comradery gained can last a lifetime.

 Writing - this has been the best form of therapy for me and I couldn’t recommend it more.
 Poetry, free writing, fiction or a simple diary, the choice is yours.
 Through writing, you can privately express everything, honing the words until they perfectly reflect how you feel.